jrief/django-formset/docs/source/form-collections.rst

 :class:`formset.collection.FormCollection`, or as a parameter when initializing the collection.

+.. deprecated:: since 2.2

 .. rubric:: Label for "Add" button

 The parameter ``add_label`` shall contain a human readable string, telling the user what kind of collection to add as a sibling.
 If unset, the "Add" button just contains the **+** symbol.

+.. versionadded:: 2.2

+.. rubric:: Add a child to a collections with siblings

+The parameter ``induce_add_sibling`` shall contain the activation condition, which when triggered, adds a collection as a sibling.
+The activation condition consists of an activator path followed by colon followed by an expression.
+The activator path shall point to an ``Activator`` field, which usually is a member of the given form collection.
+To make the form collection reusable, it is a good idea to make this path relative, ie. starting with a dot followed by the named activator field.

+The part right to the colon is the activation condition.
+If it contains the string "active", the activator always triggers.
+Otherwise, if it's different string, it is compared against the string passed to the ``Activator`` and triggers if they match.
+It also is possible to specify an arrow function for complex evaluations.

+Adding a child to a collections with siblings is a very common use case which requires an induce condition and an activator.
+Whe it's possible to use the standard :class:`formset.formfields.activator.Activator` it is highly reccommended to use the special activator :class:`formset.collection.AddSiblingActivator` which presets many defaults.
+It for instance disables itself, whenever the maximum number of siblings in a collection is reached.

 .. rubric:: Minimum Number of Siblings